top of page

 What is "added" sugar?

 The problems occur with too much "added" sugar.
-This "added" sugar is the sugar "added" to food products to extend shelf life and/or increase the flavor.
+This "added" sugar is the sugar "added" to food products to extend shelf life and increase the flavor.

 Yes.
 We consume way too much "added" sugar.
-Look at the labels and ingredients of soups, bread, processed meats, tomato sauce, protein bars, and even ketchup, for example.
+Look at the labels and ingredients of soups, bread, processed meats, tomato sauce, protein bars, and ketchup.

 Look for the "added" sugar.
-Try to avoid, or reduce, your consumption if it.
+Try to avoid or reduce your consumption of it.

 Try to avoid, or reduce, your consumption of "added" sugar.